ll2l/elasticsearch-wq/README.md

 ================
 A web based elasticsearch query and management tools written in Go.

-Note: This is a work in progress. just tested on elasticsearch v6.+

 Overview
 ========
 This is a web-based browser for elasticsearch query/management.
 Its written in Go and works on Mac OSX, Linux and Windows machines.
 Main idea behind using Go for the backend is to utilize language's ability for cross-compile source code for multiple platforms.
 This project is my attempt to learn golang.

+## Note
+ This is a work in progress. only elasticsearch v6.+ has been tested.

 ## How to run